GauriNale/SQL--project-/README.md

 ## Advanced
 10) Calculate the percentage of contribution of each pizza type to total revenue.

-## Here's  SQL query with Questions
+## Here's  SQL query with questions.

 <a href = "https://github.com/GauriNale/SQL--project-/blob/main/Pizza_Hut%20SQL.sql">Que.& ans.<a/>